kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 Questions 61-70
 ---------------

+60% = F: 61, 65, 67, 69

 ### Q61 - LEARN
 Which of the following statements regarding the _triquetral bone_ is correct?

-	A. The degree of contact with the radioulnar articular disc is maximal in full adduction of the wrist joint - F
+	A. The degree of contact with the radioulnar articular disc is maximal in full adduction of the wrist joint
 	B. It lies just laterally to the lunate bone - F
 	C. It forms part of the radiocarpal joint in the wrist - T
 	D. The hamate lies just anterolaterally to the triquetral - F
 	E. During forced hyperextension of the wrist joint, anterior dislocation of the triquetral can cause carpal tunnel syndrome - F

-#### Answer: C. It forms part of the radiocarpal joint in the wrist - ?
+#### Answer: C. It forms part of the radiocarpal joint in the wrist - *FALSE* = A. The degree of contact with the radioulnar articular disc is maximal in full adduction of the wrist joint - TRUE
+- Triquetral participates in ulnocarpal joint and articulates with triangular articular disc proximally
+- Pisiform is related anteromedially and Hamate distally
+- During forced hyperextension of Wrist Joint
+	- Anterior dislocation of Lunate can cause a Carpal Tunnel Syndrome

 ### Q62
 A 23-year-old man undergoes open reduction and internal fixation of the right tibia after having sustained injuries from a road traffic accident.
 Shortly after his return to the ward, he begins to complain of paraesthesia in his toes as well as pain in his right leg, which is not relieved by analgesia.
 He has good distal pulses and sensation to his right foot.
 The first step in the management of this patient would be to: